-The proposed development is consistent with the County General Plan, Puna Community Development Plan (PCDP), Zoning Code, and other applicable ordinances.
+The proposed development is consistent with the County General Plan, Hāmākua Community Development Plan (HCDP), Zoning Code and other applicable ordinances.
 The General Plan Land Use Pattern Allocation Guide (LUPAG) for the County of Hawai'i is a policy document expressing the broad goals and policies for the long-range development of the Island of Hawai'i.
 The comprehensive updated plan was adopted by ordinance in 2005 and amended in 2006, 2007, 2009, 2012 and 2014.
-The map designation for the subject property is Rural (rur) and Open (ope).
-The proposed development is consistent with this designation, and it will complement the goals, policies, and standards of the Land Use Elements of the General Plan.
+The map designation for the subject property is Important Agricultural Land (ial) and Open (ope).
+The proposed development is consistent with the surrounding properties which consist primarily of single-family residences found in the area.
 The proposed action is in balance with the natural, cultural, and social environment of the County, and it will create temporary construction jobs for local residents and indirectly affect the economy through construction industry purchases from local suppliers.
 The residence and associated improvements would be compatible with the existing single-family homes and recreational uses in the area surrounding the subject parcel.

-Additionally, the entire property is zoned by the County of Hawai'i as Agricultural 1-acre (A-1a) as well as the surrounding properties which are all zoned A-1a and developed with single-family dwellings.
-These properties range in size from approximately 20,000 to 40,000 square feet.
+Additionally, the entire property is zoned Agricultural 20-acre (A-20a) by the County of Hawai'i as is the surrounding properties which are primarily developed with single-family dwellings.
+These properties range in size from approximately 0.5 to more than 3 acres.
 The newly proposed dwelling and associated improvements will be designed and constructed in a manner that is in keeping with the neighborhood.